 In the last 5-10 years, from my perspective, a lot of very positive things have happened.
 This has an incredible number of facets, as various effects have had an impact.

 In the past, people in PDM were very fixated on features & functions and the return on investment (ROI) calculation.
 Many believed in the Messiah of software.
 It was as if the mere purchase of the PDM system would make all the problems that companies had with the creation and lifecycling of product information disappear and the ROI that the PLM providers had calculated would then occur by itself.

 The situation is roughly comparable to a tidiness problem at your home and you now believe that buying a new cabinet would solve the tidiness problem by itself.
 The right cabinet creates the basic prerequisite for good order, but that's it.
 This is exactly one of the insights that is finally catching on.
-With clients, I like to use the example of this Netflix series, "Tidying Up with Marie Kondo."
-I then say, in principle, what we do in the project is not dissimilar to what Marie Kondo does.
+With customers, I like to use the example of this Netflix series "Tidy up with Marie Kondo".
+I then say, in principle, what we do in the project is not unlike what Marie Kondo does.

 There are a few more points that have changed.
 Not so long ago, the one-structure concept was preached.
 This was based on the idea that one product structure was sufficient to represent all aspects of the product.
 This approach assumed that the necessary views could be created ad hoc.
 The idea of the single structure concept has turned out not to correspond to reality.
 It is only suitable for a small number of very special cases.
 For all others, it has only led to even more excell lists and effort.